Stasi Museum Berlin: The dark heart of East Germany

 Haus 1

 The Stasi Museum is housed in one of these buildings, called Haus 1.
 What struck me most was how familiar and ordinary the hallways and stairwells looked.
-This could be any older office building in any western country.
-It was hard to imagine that so many truly reprehensible acts were planned and managed from here.
+This could be any 60s-era building in any western country.
+It was hard to imagine that so many truly reprehensible acts were planned and managed from here: a bureaucracy of oppression.

 The ground floor holds offices and a rather grim café, and the only exhibits there are a scale model of the Stasi headquarters and a van for transporting “criminals” for questioning.